-1Pigby’s FairPigby’s Fair is NatWest Bank’s highly entertaining smartphone and tablet app produced and designed by the makers of Wallace and Gromit, Aardman Animations.
-The app stars money saving heroes, Pigby and Friends.
-The characters embark on adventures around an animated fairground where they are challenged to save or spend.
+1Pigby’s FairPigby’s Fair is NatWest Bank’s highly entertaining smartphone and tablet app, produced and designed by the makers of Wallace and Gromit, Aardman Animations.
+The app stars money saving heroes, Pigby and Friends, who embark on adventures around an animated fairground where they are challenged to save or spend.
 The app, aimed at 4-6 year olds, is free to download here.

 5Kids Money Pocket Money CalculatorThe Kids Money Pocket Money Calculator is a nice app with appealing graphics that allows your children to input a target saving amount.
 They fill in the details of how much pocket money they get and any extras they may receive and the app lets them know how close they are to being able to make their purchase.
 Simple and sweet.